cypress-io/cypress/CONTRIBUTING.md

 There will inevitably be suggestions that will not fit within the scope of Cypress's vision for our product.
 If an issue or pull request falls under this category you should:

 - Thank them for their contribution.
-- Explain why it doesn’t fit into the scope of Cypress, and offer clear suggestions for improvement, if you’re able.
+- Explain why it doesn't fit into the scope at Cypress, and offer clear suggestions for improvement, if you're able.
 Be kind, but firm.
 - Link to relevant documentation, if there is any.
-If you notice repeated requests for things you don’t want to accept, add them into the [documentation](https://github.com/cypress-io/cypress-documentation) to avoid repeating yourself.
+If you notice repeated requests for things that are not within scope, add them into the [documentation](https://github.com/cypress-io/cypress-documentation) to avoid repeating yourself.
 - Add the `stage: wontfix` label to the issue.
-- Close the issue/pull request
+- Close the issue/pull request.

-### Is what they are describing actually happening?
+### Is what they're describing actually happening?

 The best way to determine the validity of a bug is to recreate it yourself.
 Follow the directions or information provided to recreate the bug that is described.
 Did they provide a repository that demonstrates the bug?
 Great - fork it and run the project and steps required.
-If they did not provide a repository, the best way to reproduce the issue is to have a 'sandbox' project up and running locally for Cypress.
+If they didn't provide a repository, the best way to reproduce the issue is to have a 'sandbox' project up and running locally for Cypress.
 This is just a simple project with Cypress installed where you can freely edit the application under test and the tests themselves to recreate the problem.

 **Attempting to recreate the bug will lead to a few scenarios:**

-#### 1. You can not recreate the bug
+#### 1. You can't recreate the bug

- If you cannot recreate the situation happening you should:
+ If you can't recreate the situation happening you should:

 - Thank them for their contribution.
-- Explain that there is not enough information to reproduce the bug.
-Provide information on how you went about recreating the scenario, if you’re able.
+- Explain that there isn't enough information to reproduce the bug.
+Provide information on how you went about recreating the scenario, if you're able.
 Note your OS, Browser, Cypress version and any other information.
-- Link them to our contributing guideline for [opening issues](#opening-issues).
 - Note that if no reproducible example is provided, we will unfortunately have to close the issue.
 - Add the `stage: needs information` label to the issue.